 Guide to Sulawesi, the true local Indonesian travel experience

-When traveling, I like to look for more off-the-beaten path, local experiences, and after 2 months in the well-traveled islands of Java, Bali, and Lombok of Indonesia, I was very ready to make my own adventure and experience authentic local life somewhere.
-I bought a plane ticket to Sulawesi, where I’d meet a boy I had met in Lombok again, and together we planned to take our time and adventure through the island slowly, not having much of a plan and just seeing what we’d find.
-It turned out to be a perfect 2 months exploring this not well-traveled island that has so much culture and natural beauty to offer.
-In the end, it felt like our slow travel of 2 months turned out to not even be close to enough!
+When I travel, I like to look for more off-the-beaten path, local experiences where I can really make my own adventure and get to know the local culture.
+After 2 months in the more touristy islands of Indonesia - Java, Bali, and Lombok - I was very ready to make my own adventure and experience authentic Indonesian life somewhere.
+I bought a plane ticket to Sulawesi, where I’d meet a boy I had met in Lombok again, and together we planned to travel slowly through the island without much of a plan, just seeing what we’d find.
+It turned out to be a dream come true: a perfect 2 months of exploring this less traveled island that has so much culture and beauty to offer.
+We discovered hidden paradises of untouched tropical beaches with almost nobody (and sometimes literally nobody) around.
+We were met with the friendliness of locals who so kindly befriended us and showed us local places and experiences.
+We were the only travelers in most of the places we visited, and it really felt like we got to experience an authentic Indonesia.
+In the end, it felt like our 2 months of slow travel was not enough, and we could have easily spent another month discovering this local gem of an island.
 If you like adventure, local culture, and finding off the beaten path experiences, Sulawesi is the perfect island for you.

 Routes through Sulawesi